patsynwogu/IPS-England/README.md

 unmet need to an Education, Health and Care plan.
 Families hold a navigational capacity and decide whether to appeal when refused.
 Authorities screen requests, assess at their own capacity with no central coordinator, and see successful appeals return to their queue.
-Weekly time step, four-year horizon, final year reported, every published figure the mean of ten random seeds.
+Weekly time step, four-year horizon, final year reported, every published figure is the mean of ten random seeds.

 A `pressure_beta` parameter that raises an authority's refusal rate with its own backlog is